Dog Sledding, as Intended

 Perhaps we’ll leave out the tiny bits of contrasting orange though.
 The bright tethers of the dogs jingled as they ran, bouncing off of the white, black, grey, and brown of their fur.
 Behind them I stood on the sled, often mesmerized by their swift movements that provided the only sound on the trail.

 We had been dog sledding before on several occasions, but never quite like this.
-We were racing 300 kms inside of the Arctic Circle, each running our own team, and feeling for the very first time that this is how dog sledding was intended.
+Dog sledding in the Arctic is not like dog sledding in Colorado.
+We were racing 300 kms inside of the Arctic Circle, each running our own team, and feeling for the very first time that this is how dog sledding was intended to be.

 Aknil and Obama weren’t making my job easy.
 It was sometimes a challenge to begin with, given the thickness of the snow with a minimally worn track.
 The dogs would fight their way through the fluffy stuff, I’d step off often to jog between the runners and give them an easier go.
 Aknil and Obama, however, had other ideas.

 They were constantly yipping at each other.
 And every time they did, a burst of energy would course through the team and we’d surge ahead, often coming far too close to our guide in front.
 I rode the brake constantly and just hoped that these internal grievances of my dog team wouldn’t take us completely off track.

 We finally made a stop so that a change could be made, another version of puppy tetris was underway.
 Obama was unhooked and picked up to be carried off to another team, Aknil stayed in the power position directly in front of me, and another was brought and tethered kitty corner.
 Their gripes would be noted on one of the many spreadsheets upon our return.